We’ve got “junk in the trunk” — and tons of it.

 Will there be any celebrities?

-Junk insider Cammie Metheny of Flea Market Style magazine will make an appearance and sign autographs.
-The magazine gives great ideas for using junk in your own home.
-It’s full of vintage-style decorating ideas, projects, collecting tips, photos and home features.
-Several of the momaha.com bloggers will also be at the event.
+Junk insider Cammie Metheny of Flea Market Style Magazine will make an appearance and sign autographs.
+Flea Market Style Magazine gives great ideas for using junk in your own home.
+It’s chock-full of vintage-style decorating, projects, collecting tips, photos and home features.